Tracking Australia's greenhouse gas emissions

 - State and Territory Greenhouse Gas Inventories

-The State and Territory Greenhouse Gas Inventories is a report that provides an overview of greenhouse gas emissions for the States and Territories based on the latest available data and the accounting rules that apply for the Kyoto Protocol.
+The State and Territory Greenhouse Gas Inventories is a report that provides an overview of greenhouse gas emissions for the States and Territories based on the latest available data and the accounting rules that apply for the National Inventory Report.

 - National Inventory by Economic Sector

-The National Inventory by Economic Sector provides information on national emissions disaggregated by Australia-New Zealand Standard Industry Classifications (ANZSIC).
-It complements the National Inventory Report and the Quarterly Update, which provides estimates of emissions classified according to process-based emission categories.
+The National Inventory by Economic Sector provides information on national emissions disaggregated by Australia-New Zealand Standard Industry Classifications (ANZSIC) and is based on the latest National Inventory Report.
+It complements the National Inventory Report and the Quarterly Update, which provide estimates of emissions classified according to process-based emission categories.

 - Australia’s National Inventory Report

 The National Inventory Report is submitted to the UNFCCC as part of Australia's reporting obligations under that Convention and the Kyoto Protocol.
 It contains national greenhouse gas emission estimates, and estimation methods, from 1990 onwards.